EOSIO/welcome/docs/40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md

 ## What's Next?

-Looked at how to write smart contracts in the [Smart Contract Guides.](../index.md)
+Look at how to write smart contracts in the [Smart Contract Guides.](../index.md)